What is a Firewall? A Guide to Network Security and Safety

 • The firewall enforces such packets, whether in a rule set or without rules, to ensure that they do not enter the protected network.

-• Information such as the source, destination, and content is provided in packet form.
-Each of these may differ at each level of the network, and with it differs the set of rules.
-Firewalls read the packets and then reformed the rules to instruct the protocol where to send them.
+• The source, destination, and content information is provided in packet form.
+Each may differ at each level of the network, and with it differs the set of rules.
+Firewalls read the packets and then reform the rules to instruct the protocol where to send them.

 How to Use Firewall Protection?